junxit/us-congress-bills-111/metadata.md

 - 2009-11-02 — Placed on the Union Calendar, Calendar No. 185.
 - 2009-11-02 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-323.
 - 2009-11-02 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-323.
+- 2009-11-03 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.